Fizzyfeezy/SpeechEmotionApp/README.md

 1. Navigate to the web application in your browser.

-2. Upload an audio file containing speech.
+2. Click on "Browse Audio" or drag and drop to upload an audio file containing speech.

-3. Click on the "Predict" button to analyze the speech and display the predicted emotion.
+3. Click on the "Analyze Audio" button to predict the speech and display the predicted emotion.

 ## Contributing